TidyUtilities

 How to use it

-2. Run the validator.
+2. Run the JSON validator.

-3. Check the valid or invalid result.
+3. Check the valid or invalid result, parse error, and top-level JSON type.

 Privacy, review, and limitations